 Unit of study outlines will be updated with assessment details and students will be notified via Canvas, as well as through ongoing communication with their unit coordinators and faculty where appropriate.

-Whether or not placements go ahead in Semester 2 will depend on NSW Government restrictions and policies set by our partners.
+Whether or not placements go ahead in 2021 will depend on NSW Government restrictions and policies set by our partners.
 The University will continue to monitor updates closely and work with our educational partners to update students as soon as possible.

-No. The Converted WAM (CWAM) was introduced in recognition of the sudden change in teaching methods. to ensure students were not disadvantaged As we are intending to offer remote delivery for the majority of Semester 2, students are able to plan accordingly.
+No. The Converted WAM (CWAM) was introduced in recognition of the sudden change in teaching methods.
+To ensure students were not disadvantaged, we are intending to offer remote delivery where possible and students are able to plan accordingly.

-The face-to-face attendance requirements have currently been removed due to the COVID-19 pandemic.
-Most courses are only being offered remotely during this period.
-You will only be able to complete remotely if the course is normally offered online, or if it can be completed in 2020.
+Most courses are only being offered remotely while Australian borders are closed.
+You will only be able to complete remotely when borders open if the course is normally offered online.

-The majority of our programs are normally delivered face-to-face, and attendance requirements will resume when it’s safe and possible, following our gradual return to on campus teaching and learning.
-We will continue to provide updates, dependent on future government advice, including available options for remote learning if travel bans remain in place beyond Semester 2, 2020.
+The majority of our programs are normally delivered face-to-face, and in-person attendance requirements will resume when it’s safe and possible, following our return to on campus teaching and learning.
+We will continue to provide updates, dependent on future government advice, including available options for remote learning if travel bans remain in place beyond 2021.

 There are many ways to be a part of student life from home.
 As a student, you will have access to the University of Sydney Union (USU).
 You can start exploring their events, and the clubs and society activities taking place online.
 We encourage you to login to the new virtual platform where you can browse clubs, join online and chat with fellow members.